- Kerala Tourism

 Mattupetty is situated at a height of 1700 m above sea level is 13 Km from town.
 Mattupetty Lake and Dam is a major picnic spot with the panoramic view of the tea plantations and the lake.
 Boating facilities are available in the reservoir.
 Mattupetty is also well known for its highly specialized dairy.
 There are over 100 varieties of high yielding cattle at the specialized dairy farm and visitors are allowed into three of the eleven cattle sheds at the farm.
 Mattupetty Dam, has been a vital sources of power, yielding along with other such dams, huge revenue to the States.
 The large amount of perennially water allows wild animals and birds to flourish, has been a vital sources of power, yielding along with other such dams, huge revenue to the States.

 Rajamala is the natural habitat of Nilgiri Tahr.
 Half the world population of this rare mountain goat is found here, which is fast becoming extinct.
-Half the world population of the rare mountain goat is concentrated in this region.
 The sanctuary is a part of the Eravikulam Wildlife Sanctuary, and visitors are allowed only to the tourism area in the Rajamala region.
 It is also here that you can find the Neelakurinji flowers, which blooms once in every 12 years.
 At the Rajamala Sanctuary you can see large variety of flora and fauna.